Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Values:

-so that no temporary directory will be used Default: tmp
+none so that no temporary directory will be used Default: tmp

 See also: https.port.